|Differences||Cold Brew||Hot Brew|

 You can also go with a higher price maker such as a drip machine or an espresso maker.
 These will cost you around $100, but it’s well worth the price if you love coffee as much as I do and need a cup in the morning to jump-start your day.

-Why Choose Hot Coffee?
+Why Choose to Drink Hot Coffee?

 Why is cold brew more expensive?